ITU-BDSA23-GROUP23/Chirp/docs/report.md

 ### Unresolved issues

-- Releases currently don't publish our code as single file
+- Releases currently don't publish our code as a single file
 - Released compiled code currently does not work
 - The features 'Pagination' and 'Forget me' could be more user friendly.
 We have a few issues for that.
 - Delete data about users from B2C.
 - Automate use of docker for local use and testing
 - Migrate to .net 8
-- Feedback on failed cheep submit
+- Feedback after failed cheep submit
 - Check for nullable properties

 ![Flow of activities](diagrams/ActivityFlows.png){height=45%}